vincetran96/Scrape-Finance-Data-v2/README.md

 Logs are stored in the `./logs` folder, in the form of `scrapySpiderName_log_verbose.log`.

 # Debugging and How This Thing Works <a name="debugging"></a>
-## What is Torproxy?
-### Quick introduction
-Torproxy is "Tor and Privoxy (web proxy configured to route through tor) docker container."
-See: https://github.com/dperson/torproxy.
-We need it in this container to avoid IP-banning for scraping too much.
-### Configuration used in this project
-The only two configuration variables I used with Torproxy are `TOR_MaxCircuitDirtiness` and `TOR_NewCircuitPeriod`, which means the maximum Tor circuit age (in seconds) and time period between every attempt to change Tor circuit (in seconds), respectively.
-Note that `TOR_MaxCircuitDirtiness` is set at max = 60 seconds, and `TOR_NewCircuitPeriod` is set at 10 seconds.
 ## What is Redis?
 "Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker."
 See: https://redis.io/.
 In this project, Redis serves as a message broker and an in-memory queue for Scrapy.
 No non-standard Redis configurations were made for this project.
 ## Debugging